Adrianc1234/paradigms-programming/Videogame/PPOT.md

 # PPOT
+## TEAM
+- Adrian Carmona
+- Saulo acevedo

-this game was made to learn more about object oriented programming by @pedrojimenezp Class that has the atributes and methods of one player, in this case it has the names and the points.
+This game was made to learn more about object oriented programming by @pedrojimenezp Class that has the atributes and methods of one player, in this case it has the names and the points.
 ````Python
 class Jugador():